seppinho/mutserve/README.md

 # Mutation-Server
 Mutation-Server is a Java tool to detect heteroplasmic and homoplasmic sites in mtDNA data.
-It is especially used within [mtDNA-Server](https://mtdna-server.uibk.ac.at), an online service for homoplasmic and heteroplasmis sites detection.
+It is especially used within [mtDNA-Server](https://mtdna-server.uibk.ac.at), an online service for mtDNA NGS data.
 For scalability, Mutation-Server is parallelized with Hadoop MapReduce.

 ## Getting Started
 Execute the following steps to run Mutation-Server as a standalone tool.
 Please checkout [this repository](https://github.com/seppinho/mtdna-server-workflow) to execute the complete mtDNA-Server workflow (including Mutation-Server).